maggiexwang/freedomhouse/README.md

 ## Search terms for the Freedom in the World v.
 Polity comparison
 * FITW: ("Freedom in the world report" OR "Freedom in the world index" OR "Freedom in the world indices")
 * Polity: ("Polity IV" OR "Polity 4" OR "Polity III" OR "Polity II" OR "The Polity Project")
-* Search in congressional records was manually executed because Congree.gov's search bar does not accomodate boolean search terms
+* Search in congressional records was manually executed because Congree.gov's search bar does not accommodate boolean search terms